John Tocher

 John Tocher (29 September 1925 - 17 September 1991) was a British trade unionist and communist activist.

 Tocher worked in factories from the age of fourteen, but hoped to work on aeroplanes.
 When he reached eighteen, he was accepted into the Army Air Corps, serving until the end of World War II, when he returned to complete an apprenticeship at Avro.
 He joined the Amalgamated Engineering Union (AEU), becoming a shop steward and then workplace convener at Woodford.
+He joined the Communist Party in 1948.

 In 1957, Tocher was elected as the AEU's Stockport District President, and became a delegate to the union's national committee.
 He became its Stockport District Secretary in 1964, then a full-time assistant divisional organiser, and eventually a divisional organiser.
 He also joined the Communist Party of Great Britain (CPGB), serving on its executive from 1963.

 Tocher led a strike at Roberts Arundel in 1967 and 1968, against efforts to replace experienced workers with women, who the managers expected would work for lower pay and in worse conditions.
-While the strike was largely unsuccessful, Tocher was lauded for his leadership, and was elected as chair of the CPGB.
+While the strike was largely unsuccessful (Tocher maintained, however, that the strike was successful), Tocher was lauded for his leadership and was elected Chair of the CPGB's Executive Committee.
+The events of the strike were detailed in Jim Arnison's book, The Million Pound Strike (1970).